DP0205/PTT_UDP/README.md

 Used to send and receive audio streams.

-The client sends audio only if mic access is granted.

-The server forwards the received audio to all other clients.
+The server forwards the received audio received from a client to all other clients.

 Provides low-latency, connectionless transmission and real-time playback.